 Lenders listed hundreds of items, mainly in London.
 Many friction-free transactions were made, at no charge to lender or borrower.

 Streetlend's business model involved affiliation with Amazon.
 When members searched for an item to borrow, they were also shown items to buy, and Streetlend earnt a cut of the sales revenue.
 Did it turn a profit?
 No, sadly not, but running at a loss was fine as my day job covered the bills.

 With sadness, StreetLend was shut down in April 2018, after five years of operation.

-Unfortunately the European Union's new GDPR (General Data Protection Regulation), introduced on 25th May 2018, creates uncertainty and risk that I can't justify taking.
+Unfortunately the European Union's new GDPR (General Data Protection Regulation), introduced on 25th May 2018, creates uncertainty and risk that are impossible to justify for small non-profit websites.

 GDPR threatens website owners with fines of 4% of turnover or €20 million (whichever is higher) if they do not jump through a number of ambiguously-defined hoops.
-The law, combined with parasitic no-win-no-fee legal firms, puts website owners at risk of vindictive reporting.
-Young websites and non-profits cannot afford legal teams.
-Therefore the risk posed by GDPR is unacceptably high.
+The law puts website owners at risk of vexatious reporting.
+Young websites and non-profits cannot afford legal teams and therefore the risk posed by GDPR is unacceptably high.

-Perversely, this new EU law hurts small and ethical startups, but helps reinforce the dominance of Facebook, Google and Twitter, who are able to prepare and defend themselves using established legal teams and cash reserves, and who now face less competition from startups.
-The EU Cookie Law, EU VAT regulation and now the EU GDPR are all examples of poorly-implemented laws that add complexity and unintended side-effects for businesses within the EU.
+Sadly, this new EU law hurts small and ethical startups and only serves to reinforce the dominance of Facebook, Google and Twitter, who are able to prepare and defend themselves using established legal teams and cash reserves, and who now face less competition from startups.

 Streetlend supported Facebook / LinkedIn / Twitter / Email+Password login.
 A couple of clicks, and you're in.